 1. People keep asking me my opinion on deodorants.
 Or they use deodorants as a catch-all toxic excuse.
 Like, “I would totally switch to non-toxic stuff, but I tried to switch to a natural deodorant once, and it was the worst.”
 I get it.
 It’s hard to find an effective one!
 Maybe if I can find you a good deodorant, you’ll consider switching your mascara and nail polishes, too!

-3. I’ve been trying out different deodorants for five years now, and have hit on a few that I like a lot (and a couple to avoid).
-And of course I would like to share that knowledge with you!
+3. I’ve been trying out different deodorants for 10 years now, and have hit on a few that I like a lot.
+And of course, I would like to share that knowledge with you!

 Ingredients: Water, Potassium Alum, Xanthan Gum, Orange Fragrance, Zinc Citrate, Benzoic Acid.

 Skin Deep Rating: 1 – clean.

 Any regular reader of this blog will know that I love Meow Meow Tweet.
 This couple duo produces vegan, organic skincare items out of their New York studio with squee packaging to boot.
 But my favorite item is their lavender deodorant.
 I fell in love in 2013 and have barely spent time apart since.
 It’s a fluffy paste that you apply with your fingers to your underarms.
 It smells pleasant, and–most importantly–keeps you dry all day.
 My only caveat comes from a friend, who said it necessitated an emergency trip to the dry cleaners when it got on an expensive silk dress.
 (The dress survived, but she’s decided not to use it again.)
 I’ve never had that problem, but perhaps keep that in mind if you are putting on an expensive silk something close to your pits.

 Ingredients: Organic virgin coconut oil, organic jojoba oil, organic shea butter, organic arrowroot powder, baking soda (naturally mined), kaolin clay, lavender essential oil.